Electronic States in One-Dimensional Helical Crystals: General Properties and Application to InSeI: General case

-The tilting effect, which varies the polarization direction of the profile function at different sites, is of great importance since the directional polarization of the profile function reflects the orbital angular momentum (OAM).
-For example, the atomic $s$ orbital has no OAM (with an OAM angular quantum number of zero), resulting in a spherically symmetric profile without directional polarization.
-In contrast, atomic $p,d,f..$ orbitals with non-zero OAM exhibit polarized angular distributions to specific directions~\cite{atkins2011molecular}.
-Consequently, the tilting of the chemical environment becomes relevant for these states.
-While the tilting effect exists in both tube and helical systems, the complexity in the latter arises from the arrangement of atomic site tilts in a global helical order.
-This helical order can couple the local and global properties of electronic states~\cite{genral_helical_band}.
+This tilting effect is important because the directional polarization of the profile function reflects the orbital angular momentum (OAM).
+For example, the atomic $s$ orbital has no OAM (with zero OAM quantum number), resulting in a spherically symmetric profile without directional polarization.
+In contrast, atomic $p,d,f$ orbitals with non-zero OAM exhibit polarized angular distributions to specific directions~\cite{atkins2011molecular}.
+Consequently, the tilting of the chemical environment becomes relevant for states derived from these orbitals.
+It should be emphasized that although the tilting effect exists in both tubular and helical systems, it is an isolated degree of freedom in the former (rotational symmetry) but composited with a translational order in the latter (helical symmetry), implying the coupling between the OAM and the linear momentum in the helical systems, which will be discussed later.